 WHO WE ARE

 Linda M. Bendorf (M.A.T., J.D., University of Iowa) is an award-winning instructor and private writing coach who inspires novices and seasoned pros alike.
 Her essays, features, and poetry have appeared in the Sun Magazine, Chicago Tribune Media Group’s TribLocal, The University of Iowa’s The Daily Palette, USA Today, Gannett News Service Wire, Des Moines Register, Instructor, The Iowan, and Gather magazine.
-Her essay Quest for the Rufous-Capped Warbler will appear in a forthcoming issue of Bird Watcher’s Digest Magazine.
+Her essay, Quest for the Rufous-Capped Warbler, appeared in the November/December issue of Birdwatcher's Digest.

 She has been an instructor in the renowned University of Iowa Summer Writing Festival for more than two decades.
 Linda's past festival workshops include Your Legacy as Memoir; Keeping a Spiritual Journal; Where the Wild Things Are: Creativity, Flow and Writing Magic; An Invitation to Word Play; Postcards from Midlife and Jumpstart Your Creative Genius: Reclaiming the Writer Within.